Giuseppe-Mazzapica/gm-wp-hasher/README.md

 [Portable PHP password hashing framework](http://www.openwall.com/phpass/) originally developed by Solar Designer (solar at openwall.com) and in public domain.

-Being just a refactoring, I'm using public domain as well.
+Being this just a refactoring of WordPress code, I'm using public domain as well.